commercialhaskell/stack/doc/yaml_configuration.md

 ### system-ghc

 Enables or disables using the GHC available on the PATH.
-Useful to disable if you want to save the time, bandwidth or storage space needed to setup an isolated GHC.
+Useful to enable if you want to save the time, bandwidth or storage space needed to setup an isolated GHC.
 Default is `false` unless the [Docker](docker_integration.md) or [Nix](nix_integration.md) integration is enabled.
 In a Nix-enabled configuration, stack is incompatible with `system-ghc: false`.